 |B||On the 3rd||Above the 1st additional line at the top|

-In order to write the C note of the third octave in the treble clef, you need to draw two additional lines above the stave and place a symbol with the desired musical duration at the highest line.
+To represent the C note of the third octave in the treble clef, it is necessary to add two extra lines above the staff and then place the appropriate musical symbol with the desired duration on the highest line.

 Raising and Lowering the Sound of a Note

 - Sharp.
-This symbol is used to raise the sound.
-For example, if it comes before D, then you need to play D sharp.
-The white musical key is responsible for the piano note D. It is the second in a row in each octave.
-To raise the sound it emits by half a tone, you must press the next black key, located between D and E. If you look closely at the piano keyboard, you will notice that there are no black keys between some of the white keys.
-They are absent between E and F, as well as between B and C. The difference in the sound of these musical notes is exactly equal to a semitone, and not a tone, as between other white keys.
-Therefore, the designation “E sharp” is equivalent to the sound F, and “B sharp” are equivalent to F and C, respectively;
+This symbol is used to indicate a higher pitch.
+For instance, if it is placed before the note D, you need to play D sharp.
+On a piano, the note D is produced by a white key, which is the second in a row of each octave.
+To play D sharp, you need to press the adjacent black key between D and E, which raises the pitch by a half tone.
+You may notice that there are no black keys between some of the white keys, specifically between E and F, and between B and C. The difference in sound between these notes is exactly one semitone, not a full tone like between other white keys.
+Therefore, the symbols “E sharp” and “B sharp” are equivalent to F and C, respectively;

 - Double flat.
-This refers to a double reduction in pitch by a semitone.
+This term refers to a decrease in pitch by two semitones.

 In other musical keys, there may be one or more alterations.
-These alterations affect the entire work as a whole and are written right next to the clef (they are not placed near the notes).
-For example, if you see a flat symbol near the clef on the third line of the stave, then all B notes in the melody should be lowered by semitone (instead of the white B key, you need to press the black one to the left of it – B flat).
+These alterations affect the entire composition and are written directly next to the clef, not near individual notes.
+For instance, if there is a flat symbol near the clef on the third line of the stave, then all B notes in the composition should be lowered by a semitone (played on the black key to the left of the white B key).

-Sometimes you need to make another exception, i.e. to play a sound without sharp or flat, which is present in the default key.
-In this case a natural sign is used.
-It is written before a note that does not need to be raised or lowered.
-If you have E flat marked near the clef, and you just need to play E, you will see a natural sign in front of the desired musical note.
-It also acts once, like flats and sharps near notes in keys without alteration.
+Furthermore, there are occasions when a sound needs to be played without a sharp or flat, even in keys with alteration.
+In such instances, a natural sign is used, written before the note that does not need to be raised or lowered.
+For example, if there is an E flat marked near the clef but you need to play E, a natural sign is placed before the note.
+This natural sign also acts once, like flats and sharps near notes in keys without alteration.

 Designation of Rests and Their Duration